peter-65/openhab-docs/installation/rasppi.md

 Refer to that page if you wish to view a comprehensive guide to every possible Linux installation environments instead.

+There is an error with the wget -qO - 'https://bintray.com/user/downloadSubjectPublicKey?username=openhab' | sudo apt-key add - this does not work if you have created a NEW
+RP OS (recommened) image from scratch there is no user "openhab" only the pi user is aviable at this point.
+Been able to work that out but not how to create a "openhab" user.

 1. First, add the openHAB Bintray repository key to your package manager and allow Apt to use the HTTPS Protocol:

    ```shell